 You can report a scam via Advice Scotland Direct.
-You can also report a business behaving unfairly during the coronavirus outbreak on the GOV.UK website.

 It is always important to be aware of scams but now more than ever you need to be alert as you may find you are seeing more of them as situation with the coronavirus continues.
 Scams can manifest in many ways – via the post, telephone call, text message, online, by email and on your own doorstep.
 Many individuals have found themselves in an unprecedented situation working from home or not being able to work at all and as more of us self-isolate and adhere to the lockdown and social distancing rules it also sadly provides an opportunity for scammers to target you when you are at your most vulnerable.

 Here are some of the known scams to look out for: